12 illustrative newsletter ad examples in the styles B2B SaaS teams run. Ad copy, format, target audience, and what makes each pattern work.

 "3 things changed in Next.js 15 you probably missed — and why Vercel's edge runtime makes them matter. ... [editorial content with embedded product mention]"

-Why it worked: Sponsored content that delivered genuine technical value before product mention.
-CTR 4.2% vs. typical 1.5% banner ads.
+Why it worked: Sponsored content that delivered genuine technical value before the product mention, so it reads like editorial instead of an interruption.

 Example 3 — Notion (productivity, dedicated send)